Why Do Synovial Joints Have Greater Flexibility Than Fixed and Cartilaginous Joints?

 Related article: The Blissful Experience of CBD Massages

-Then there are the ligaments, which are tough bands of connective tissue that reinforce the joint, providing stability while still allowing for a wide range of motion.
+Ligaments are tough bands of connective tissue that reinforce the joint, providing stability while still allowing for a wide range of motion.

 A big key feature of synovial joints is the presence of synovial membranes.
 These thin layers of tissue secrete synovial fluid, nourishing the cartilage and keeping the joint well-lubricated.
 This allows for smooth and effortless movement, whether you’re reaching for the stars or bending down to tie your shoes.